 Every single bite of this Indian shrimp fry gives you a wow feeling when paired with a simple dish.
 Alternate every bite with another mild food, makes you feel like a rollercoaster taste ride.

 If you feel that this spice level is hot?
-Nothing to bother, you are making at home, so you have full control in adding the spices.
+Nothing to bother you, you are making at home, so you have full control in adding the spices.

 How to make Indian Shrimp fry: